 For me, the term “student debt” is a bit like the terms “April Job Reports” or “Higgs Boson.”
 While each of these things is arguably important to my life, their complexity and psychological distance from my day-to-day make them basically inscrutable.
 The appearance of any one of these terms in a news article is correlated with a high probability that I skip over it in the morning paper.

 The way in which student debt is presented in the national conversation further distances the issue: it is associated with the University of Phoenix, the United States’ declining economic vigor or some kind of newfangled White House initiative.
 The average student loan in the United States last year was around $30,000, and the typical Yale student is not the kind of kid linked to concerns over this growing figure.
+For those who are facing financial troubles, loans like a loan without a guarantor from a reputable lender may be a life-saver.

 But I hope to change that.
 To the question, “What does student debt look like at Yale?”
 I propose the following answer: It looks a lot like me.
 I’m a FroCo in Pierson.
 I buy a lot of Blue State coffee.
 I own an iPhone and Lululemon running tights.
 As a senior, my time is fast winding down in New Haven, and while I’m not yet sure where I will be next fall, I do know the following: When I graduate from Yale in a few weeks, I will be in debt to the tune of $75,000 in student loans.